lshuang00001-ui/HSDNet/docs/reproduction.md

 FPS
 ```

-For fair comparison, all models should use the same dataset split, input image size, and evaluation protocol.
+For fair comparison, all models should use the same dataset split, input image size, training configuration, and evaluation protocol.

 ---

-## 7. Inference
+## 8. Inference

-### 7.1 Basic Inference Command
+### 8.1 Basic Inference Command

 Run: